-• Interim Short Term Disciplinary Removal: In limited situations where a student is charged with a violation of M.G.L. c.
+- Interim Short Term Disciplinary Removal: In limited situations where a student is charged with a violation of M.G.L. c.
 71, § 37H or is subject to suspension in accordance with M.G.L. c.
 71, § 37H1/2, and is determined by the principal to present an immediate threat to persons, property, or the orderly educational environment of the school, the student may be suspended from school by the principal on an interim short term basis of ten (10) school days or less pending a formal hearing to consider the student's long-term suspension or expulsion.
-Prior to the imposition of any disciplinary sanction that might result in a student's interim suspension from school for ten

-(10) consecutive school days or less pending a long-term suspension/expulsion hearing, the student will be given oral notice of the offense with which he/she is charged and an opportunity to respond.
+Prior to the imposition of any disciplinary sanction that might result in a student's interim suspension from school for ten (10) consecutive school days or less pending a long-term suspension/expulsion hearing, the student will be given oral notice of the offense with which he/she is charged and an opportunity to respond.
+In the event that the principal determines that the student will be suspended from school on an interim, short-term basis pending a formal hearing to consider the student's possible long-term suspension or expulsion, short-term basis pending a formal notice of the offense with which he/she is charged and an opportunity to respond.
 In the event that the principal determines that the student will be suspended from school on an interim, short-term basis pending a formal hearing to consider the student's possible long-term suspension or expulsion, the student and the student's parent(s)/guardian(s) will be notified by telephone and in writing.
-Such interim, short-term removals shall not be subject to appeal.

-Disciplinary Sanctions and Appeals: Prior to the imposition of any disciplinary sanction that might result in the student's suspension or expulsion from school for possession of a dangerous weapon, possession of a controlled substance, or assault on school staff and/or due to a felony charge_for more than ten (10) consecutive school days or expulsion, the student and the parents/guardians will be given written notice in English and in the primary language of the student's home of a principal's hearing at which the student and parent/guardian have the right to be represented by an attorney (at private expense), to examine the evidence against the student, and to present witnesses and documentary evidence in the student's defense.
+Such interim, short-term removals shall not be subject to appeal. - Disciplinary Sanctions and Appeals: Prior to the imposition of any disciplinary sanction that might result in the student's suspension or expulsion from school for possession of a dangerous weapon, possession of a controlled substance, or assault on school staff and/or due to a felony charge for more than ten (10) consecutive school days or expulsion, the student and the parents/guardians will be given written notice in English and in the primary language of the student's home of a principal's hearing at which the student and parent/guardian have the right to be represented by an attorney (at private expense), to examine the evidence against the student, and to present witnesses and documentary evidence in the student's defense.
 Following this hearing, a written decision will be issued.
-The student and the parent(s)/guardian(s) will have the right to appeal any decision imposing a long-term basis or expelled in accordance with M.G.L. c.
+The student and the parent(s)/quardian(s) will have the right to appeal any decision imposing a long-term suspension or expulsion from school to the superintendent.
+Where the student is suspended on a long-term basis or expelled in accordance with M.G.L. c.
 71, § 37H, the student shall have ten (10) calendar days from the effective date of the exclusion to file a written appeal with the Superintendent.
 For exclusions imposed pursuant to M.G.L. c.
 71, § 37H 1⁄2, the student shall have five (5) calendar days from the effective date of the exclusion to file a written appeal with the superintendent.
-C. 71, § 37H, M.G.L. c.
+Pending the outcome of any such appeal, the disciplinary sanction imposed by the principal shall remain in effect.
+M.G.L. c.
 71, § 37H, M.G.L. c.
 71, § 37H 1⁄2.